 Heirloom onion seeds are usually started indoors in late winter for

 transplanting outside a month or so before the last frost of spring.

-Short-day onions start the bulbing process when day-length reaches 10-12 hours.
+Short-day onions start the bulbing process when day-length reaches 10 to 12 hours.
 They mature in 110 days when planted in the south during winter or early spring.
 They mature in 75 days when planted in northern states in late spring but will not get very large.
 The earlier you plant them, the larger they get.

-Intermediate day onion varieties are the most widely adaptable since they require 12-14 hours of sunlight before beginning the bulbing process.
+Intermediate day onion varieties are the most widely adaptable since they require 12 to 14 hours of sunlight before beginning the bulbing process.
 Unless you live in far south Florida or south Texas you should have enough daytime hours to make nice-sized bulbs.
 When planted at the proper time, intermediate day onion varieties mature in approximately 100 days.

 Onions may have several health benefits, mostly due to their high content of antioxidants and sulfur-containing compounds.

 They have antioxidant and anti-inflammatory effects and have been linked to a reduced risk of cancer, lower blood sugar levels, and improved bone health.

 Commonly used as a flavoring or side dish, onions are a staple food in many cuisines.
 They can be baked, boiled, grilled, fried, roasted, sautéed, pickled, frozen, dried, powdered, or eaten raw.

 Onions vary in size, shape, and color, but the most common types are white, yellow, and red.
 The taste ranges from mild and sweet to sharp and spicy, depending on the variety and season.

 Onions can also be consumed when immature, before the bulb reaches full size.
 They are then called scallions, spring onions, or summer onions.